procGro/phrutis_bip39scan/README.md

 Source code of the program bip39scan<br>
-For compilation you need knowledge of C++, CUDA!<br>
+For compilation you need knowledge linux of C++, CUDA, cmake, make<br>
-It is necessary to remove the client-server link and other.<br>
 How to build:<br>

 ## Building on Ubuntu: